victorjoh/twinpin/README.md

 effects of twinpin are limited to [Main] only.
 [Main] communicates with [Game], which is responsible for updating the game state given some user input.
 Below is the complete module dependency graph.
-Edges implied by transitivity are not shown, the image would be too cluttered otherwise.
+Edges implied by transitivity are not shown, the image would be too cluttered if they were.

 ![twinpin module dependencies](doc/module-dependencies.svg)